piotrpolak/pepiscms/README.md

 #### Backup

-Allows to export/import pages structure to/from XML.

-Pages feature must be enabled to use this module.
+Allows to create and download MySQL SQL dumps.

 #### CRUD